List of NCAA Division I FCS playoff appearances by team: No appearances

+– CAA Football is technically separate from the all-sports Coastal Athletic Association, although both leagues share the same administration.

+– The United Athletic Conference began play in 2023 as a merger of the football leagues of the Atlantic Sun Conference and Western Athletic Conference.

 Former FCS members

-There have been 25 former FCS schools that have participated in the playoffs.
-Of these, 22 have moved up to the Football Bowl Subdivision (FBS), while the other three no longer sponsor football.
+Thirty former FCS schools have participated in the playoffs.
+Of these, 27 have moved up to the Football Bowl Subdivision (FBS), while the other three no longer sponsor football.